home-assistant/home-assistant.io/source/_integrations/upnp.markdown

 ## Enforing polling of data

-Some UPnP/IGD devices have a broken upnp implementation and will provide invalid data or no data at all.
+Some UPnP/IGD devices have a broken UPnP implementation and will provide invalid data or no data at all.
 A configuration option is provided to fall back to polling of all data for the sensors.
 Please try this when you feel not all sensors which should be working are working.

 ## Debugging integration